The Ascension (Otep album): Breed

-"Breed" is a cover of Nirvana, from their album Nevermind.
+"Breed" is a cover of a Nirvana song of the same name.
 It is Otep's first cover song.
 "We'd never done a cover song before but I just love the song.
 I listen to music before we play on tour and that song just kind of grabbed me.
 I couldn't get enough of it.
 I'd listen to it 60, 70 times, just over and over in the back of the bus before the show,” she explained to Campus Circle.
 “For me, it's just this amazing song that touched me in a certain way that made me miss Nirvana a lot and Kurt Cobain's touch on musical culture and his philosophy on music and art.
 I just wanted to do something to inspire and to, in a way, connect our energies.”

 Reception

 The Ascension received mixed reviews from critics.